-Loose Fibers – If you do happen to catch your Nylon or MFP rope and some fibers come loose, you can simply cut the fibers off and burn the remaining bits away with a NON jet flame lighter (so a standard lighter).
+Loose Fibers – If you do happen to catch your Nylon rope and some fibers come loose, you can simply cut the fibers off and burn the remaining bits away with a NON jet flame lighter (so a standard lighter).
+It's generally best practice to actually just hold the flame near the loose fibers, not directly on them.
 Only burn for a second and then run your fingers up the rope to smooth things out.
 It won’t be perfect, but it’s better!
 Note that Nylon will generally a light “fuzz” after extended use but it’s usually only visible if you’re looking at it very close up.

-Cleaning – Nylon and MFP both naturally repel oil so if you ever need to clean your rope, a damp cloth is usually all that’s needed.
+Cleaning – Nylon naturally repels oil so if you ever need to clean your rope, a damp cloth is usually all that’s needed.
 If you get something more serious on your rope, daisy chain your rope and place it in a pillow case or laundry bag and wash with warm or cold (not hot) water on a light setting then hang to dry.

 Cotton rope will naturally break down over time since it’s natural fiber, but should last a long time!

-Nails – Less necessary than for Nylon and MFP, but trimming your nails or any loose/dead skin on your fingers will prevent the rope from catching.
+Nails – Less necessary than for Nylon, but trimming your nails or any loose/dead skin on your fingers will prevent the rope from catching.

-These ropes are very easy to maintain and can be cleaned in the same method as the Nylon and MFP above.
+These ropes are very easy to maintain and can be cleaned in the same method as the Nylon above.